 Good for consumers.
 Good for business.

-Over 40 years ago, Maryland enacted a law that protected liquor stores from competition from chains by only awarding one license per person and restricting licenses so they can be awarded to Maryland residents only.
+Over 40 years ago, Maryland enacted a law that protected liquor stores from competition from chains by restricting chain stores from receiving licenses, only awarding one license per person, and restricting licenses so they can be awarded to Maryland residents only.
 A few dozen chain stores were grandfathered in, but this is confusing for consumers who just want to buy their alcohol anywhere in the state.

 Times have changed.
 Now shoppers can buy almost anything on the internet…but still can’t pick up a bottle of wine at the grocery store?
 That’s ridiculous.

 MD Alcohol Choice commissioned an analysis study to determine the potential economic effects of allowing Marylanders to choose where to buy their alcohol.
 The study found that on average, consumers go to the grocery store at least once a week if not more – the state’s restrictions on beer and wine sales at these stores limit taxable sales, costing the state jobs and tax revenues.
-The economic analysis determined that allowing beer and wine to be sold in additional food retailers would increase overall sales in Maryland by $192.8 million, create 760 new jobs, and bring in $24.1 million in additional tax revenues.
+The economic analysis determined that allowing beer and wine to be sold in additional food retailers would increase overall sales in Maryland by $214.4 million, create over 750 new jobs, and bring in $31.6 million in increased tax revenues.

 Some people think that if we open beer and wine sales to grocery stores, local craft brewers and wineries will get squeezed out by larger distributors.
 This fear is unfounded.
 When it comes to the number of craft breweries per capita, eight of the top ten states allow grocery store sales of beer, and so do eight of the bottom ten states – clearly there is no correlation between grocery sales and local craft success.